phillipbarron/2fa-cli-util/README.md

 [try this](https://github.com/krissrex/google-authenticator-exporter)

-The is an [import script here](src/import.ts) which can map from the exported format to that require by this tool.
+The is an [import script here](src/importer.ts) which can map from the exported format to that required by this tool.
 Run from the command line with `yarn import` and then provide the path the exported file.